 NVIDIA GeForce GTX 470M vs NVIDIA GeForce GTX 485M

-NVIDIA GeForce GTX 470M► remove
+NVIDIA GeForce GTX 470M► remove from comparison

 The NVIDIA GeForce GTX 470M is a high-end laptop graphics card introduced in 2010.
 It is based on the GF104 core as part of the Fermi architecture (as opposed to the GF100 core that the faster GTX 480M is based off of).
 As a result, the GTX 470M supports both DirectX 11 and OpenGL 4.0.